Critical analysis on the reproducibility of visual quality assessment using deep features: Visual quality assessment based on deep features

 \subsection{Implementation details and performance}

 The authors evaluate their approaches on well-established video and image quality datasets.
-According to \svr{} and \lstm{}, the evaluation is performed on KoNViD-1k~\cite{hosu2017konstanz}. \multi{} considers two artificially distorted datasets, KADID-10k~\cite{kadid10k} and TID2013~\cite{ponomarenko2015image}, as well as an in-the-wild image quality dataset, KonIQ-10k~\cite{hosu2020koniq}.
-In all three publications, the best performance was achieved using an Inception-V3 network architecture as a baseline feature extraction network.
-As a performance metric, the correlation between the model predictions and the ground truth MOS is reported, a common metric for I/VQA algorithms.
+According to \svrt{} and \lstmt{}, the evaluation is performed on KoNViD-1k~\cite{hosu2017konstanz}.
+In the case of \deepbiqt{} both authentic and artificial IQA datasets are considered with LIVE-in-the-wild~\cite{ghadiyaram2016massive} and TID2013~\cite{ponomarenko2015image}, respectively. \multit{} considers two more modern artificially distorted IQA datasets KADID-10k~\cite{kadid10k} and TID2013~\cite{ponomarenko2015image}, as well as the modern in-the-wild IQA dataset KonIQ-10k~\cite{hosu2020koniq}.
+For \svrt{}, \lstmt{}, and \multit{} the best performance was achieved using an Inception-V3 network architecture as a baseline feature extraction network.
+Alternatively, \deepbiqt{} considers the dated CaffeNet~\cite{jia2014caffe}, a slightly modified AlexNet~\cite{krizhevsky2012imagenet} variant, as a feature extractor.
+As a performance metric, the correlation coefficient between the model predictions and the ground truth MOS is reported, which is a common metric for I/VQA algorithms.

-In \svr{}, the peak average performance on test sets from KoNViD-1k was given by a Pearson linear correlation coefficient (PLCC) of 0.853 and a Spearman rank-order correlation coefficient (SROCC) of 0.849.
-In \lstm{} The final performance reported was 0.867 PLCC and 0.849 SROCC.
-In both papers, another dataset (LIVE-VQA) was also used; however, we focus on the former in our discussion here for brevity and simplicity.
+For \svrt{}, the peak average performance on test sets from KoNViD-1k was given by a Pearson linear correlation coefficient (PLCC) of 0.853 and a Spearman rank-order correlation coefficient (SROCC) of 0.849.
+In the case of \lstmt{} the final performance reported was 0.867 PLCC and 0.849 SROCC.
+In both accompanying papers \svr{} and \lstm{}, another dataset (LIVE-VQA) was also used; however, we focus on the former in our discussion here for brevity and simplicity.
 The previous best-reported performance on KoNViD-1k had been achieved by TLVQM~\cite{korhonen2019two}, with a 0.77 PLCC and 0.78 SROCC, respectively.
 The improvement in the performance of 0.08/0.10 PLCC and 0.07/0.07 SROCC is substantial, considering the field's usually incremental improvements.